ogirardot/django-mailchimp/README.rst

 4. To start using the API, you should start by using utils.get_connection().
 This will use the API_KEY you just defined in settings.py

+5. To fully integrate django-mailchimp add the following line to your application's urls.py :

+    (r'^mailchimp/', include('mailchimp.urls')),

 Subscribing a user to a list:
 *****************************